 “Enchanted Forest” is another magical coloring book that takes colorists through an enchanted forest to discover what lies in the castle.
 Similarly interactive like SECRET GARDEN, ENCHANTED FOREST also features hidden objects and fun mazes.
 Beginning at the entrance to a fairy-tale forest, the journey progresses through highly embellished woods and through intricate flora.
 Castles, treasure chests, and other magical elements add a fairy tale narrative to the designs.
 Special features include a gate-folded two-page spread and a colorable jacket.
 Source: AmazonAmazon Reviews

 Johanna believes that giving some designs away for free before her newest books are available was what helped launch her amazing global success.
 So if you have been unable to get your hands on the “Enchanted Forest” here are a few free downloadable PDFs to keep you happy.

 The Secret Garden took 9 months to complete as Johanna was still working as a commercial illustrator while she created it.
-Her second book she was able to create in 4 months.
 In this fun interview, Johanna shows how she creates her images and shares her recommendations for pens and pencils to use to color them.